aeon-php/automation/README.md

   project                               project name, for example aeon-php/calendar

 Options:
-  -b, --branch=BRANCH                   Get the the branch used instead of tag-start option when it's not provided.
-If empty, default repository branch is taken.
-  -t, --tag=TAG                         List only changes from given release -f, --format=FORMAT                   How to format generated changelog, available formatters: "markdown" [default: "markdown"]
+  -t, --tag=TAG                         List only changes from given release -f, --format=FORMAT                   How to format generated changelog, available formatters: "markdown", "html" [default: "markdown"]
   -h, --help                            Display help for the given command.
 When no command is given display help for the list command
   -q, --quiet                           Do not output any message -V, --version                         Display this application version